Bon Bons Chocolate Recipes

 To make homemade chocolate cherries, you’ll need the following ingredients:

-• Maraschino Cherries – This recipe makes approximately 25-30 chocolate covered cherries, and you’ll need 1 cherry for each.
+• Maraschino Cherries – This recipe makes approximately 25 chocolate covered cherries, and you’ll need 1 cherry for each.
 Make sure you’re choosing maraschino cherries (usually sold in a glass jar, in liquid) not sticky glacé cherries.
-Fresh cherries will not work for this recipe.
+Pitted and stemmed (sometimes sold as “salad-style) maraschino cherries are best; otherwise, you’ll need to remove the pits and stems before wrapping the cherries in fondant.
+Do not use fresh cherries.

 • Confectioner’s SugarConfectioner’s sugar (also called icing sugar or powdered sugar) makes the fondant base.

-• Light Corn Syrup – You’ll need light corn syrup (I prefer the Golden Barrel brand), light Karo syrup, or liquid glucose to make the sticky fondant.
+• Light Corn Syrup – You’ll need an invert sugar such as light corn syrup (I prefer the Golden Barrel brand), light Karo syrup, or liquid glucose for the fondant.

 • Unsalted Butter – Softening the butter makes it easier to work it into the fondant dough.

 • Vanilla ExtractVanilla extract flavors the homemade fondant.
-You can use more vanilla extract, substitute vanilla bean paste, or add a small amount of the maraschino cherry liquid for a more pronounced cherry flavor.
+You can use more vanilla extract, substitute vanilla bean paste, replace the vanilla with almond extract, or add cherry flavoring (or a small amount of the maraschino cherry liquid) for a more pronounced cherry flavor.
+For vanilla and almond extracts, I recommend the Nielsen-Massey brand.

-• Chocolate – Choose a good-quality milk or dark chocolate couverture, for enrobing the fondant centers.
-You can also use coating wafers or candy melts.
-See my notes on chocolate below.
+• Chocolate – Choose a good-quality milk or dark chocolate couverture for enrobing the fondant centers.
+If you’d prefer not to temper your chocolate, you can also use chocolate coating wafers or candy melts.
+See my notes below.

 Closeup of a half eaten chocolate covered cherry cordial